reflectoring/reflectoring.github.io/_posts/2021-11-14-creating-hashes-in-java.md

 ## Features of Hash Functions

 Most cryptographic hash functions take a string of any arbitrary length as input and produce the hash as a fixed-length value.

-It is a one-way function, that is, a function for which it is practically infeasible to invert or reverse the computation to produce the original plain text from the hashed output.
+A hashing function is a one-way function, that is, a function for which it is practically infeasible to invert or reverse the computation to produce the original plain text from the hashed output.

 Apart from being produced by a one-directional function, some of the essential features of a hash are: